Follow Us on Instagram

 I need help with a writing assignment.

 We can help you with a paper from any course, but instructor permission is required for you to get assistance.
-Please print and fill out this permission form and take it to your instructor before coming to your first appointment at CADE.
+Please print and fill out this permission form and check to be sure your instructor has granted permission before coming to your first appointment at CADE.
+(If the professor hasn't granted blanket permission -- which you can look up on our website-- you will need to take the second page of the permission form to the instructor for a signature.)

 How do I sign up for an appointment?